What Chili Paste Substitute? – Best Spicy Alternatives

 Hot Sauce

 Therefore, I mixed some hot sauce with my tomato paste to end up with spicy tomato paste.
 Hence, I got the same paste thickness and spicy tang.
-Not that I will recommend this to you since the taste is never the same at all.
-However, it served the purpose for my recipe as intended.
+The taste was not the same, but it served the purpose of my recipe as intended.

 Next time, I am planning to blend the tomato paste with the chili powder and pepper flakes.
 What do you think?